Yes, the Markets Are Spooked, But You Don't Have to Be

 - Lean on expertise.
 Work with a trusted financial adviser who can help provide perspective, prevent rash decisions and adjust strategies as needed.

 Managing expectations can also contribute to helping investors avoid making mistakes.
-Advisors can help by setting realistic expectations and making it very clear how much downside a particular mix of assets may experience by using historical data.
+Advisers can help by setting realistic expectations and making it very clear how much downside a particular mix of assets may experience by using historical data.

 I often tell clients that our job is to help them go from an investor who is likely to panic and sell during a downturn to one that may actually invest during those times.